a-b-street/abstreet/docs/articles/rust/article.md

 ## Test runner

-Usability problems with the Rust test runner make it useless for my purposes.
+The Rust test runner is painful to use.
 When a test fails, I want STDOUT and STDERR in a log file, not inlined with information on test runs.
 I sometimes want to surface a custom string in the main test results that lets me quickly re-run a failed test with a GUI.
 So I wrote [this](https://github.com/dabreegster/abstreet/blob/eae301ee1bde247be5a2b067f6a4eadaa68aa6e7/tests/src/runner.rs) to solve my needs, at least until https://github.com/rust-lang/rust/issues/50297 makes progress.

 ![](tests.gif)

+The downside is that all test code has to live in one crate, but I'm sure some macro cleverness could avoid this.

 ## Grievances